Senior Year and Beyond

 - Supports the study of languages, cultures, and world regions deemed critical to national security but less frequently studied by U.S. graduate students, i.e., Eastern Europe, Africa, non-Western Asia-Pacific, the Middle East, Latin America.
 80+ languages and 50+ countries emphasized.

 - Awards made for 1-6 academic semesters for overseas or domestic study or a combination of both.
 Maximum $30,000 available for combined overseas and domestic study program.

 - Fields of study with national security implications can include international relations, political science, history, policy studies, business and economics, information technology, engineering and applied sciences, ecology and sustainable development, international public health, biomedical sciences, arms control, population growth and migration, among others.

 - Selection based on academic excellence, strength of proposal, plan for advanced language competency, relation of program to academic field and career goals as well as national security, commitment to federal service.

 - Application available online; filing deadline usually in late January.

 - For seniors majoring in engineering, mathematics, or science fields.
 U.S. citizenship required.

-- Supports one year of graduate study at University of Cambridge.
+- Supports one year of graduate study for pursuit of master's degree at University of Cambridge.